 Responses API

 The OpenAI Responses API is the latest and most advanced offering from OpenAI.
 It aims to become a comprehensive tool that integrates all functionalities into one library.
 Users of the Assistants API should plan to migrate to the Responses API once it matches feature parity, as OpenAI will deprecate the Assistants API in early 2026.
+This transition is vital for anyone getting started with new APIs in .NET.

 Before you start

 To use the OpenAI .NET library, you need to create an OpenAI account and purchase credit to make API calls.
+This is essential for getting started with the OpenAI Responses API in .NET effectively.

 After setting up your account, create a new project and generate an API Key.
 The API Key will be used to authenticate to the OpenAI service.
+Remember, setting up authentication is a significant step in getting started.

 Install the Official OpenAI .NET Library

 Create a C# Console application and run this command using .NET CLI to install the official OpenAI .NET library.
+This step is crucial when getting started with the OpenAI Responses API in .NET.

 dotnet add package OpenAI –prerelease

-dotnet add package NUnit –version 4.3.2
+dotnet add package NUnit --version 4.3.2

 Setup Console Application